rupeshboyalla/Python/Arrays.md

     my_list.remove("apple")
     >>> valueError: list.remove(x): x not in list

-pop() - Removes and returns an element at the given index
+pop() - Removes and returns an object at the at the end of list

-    pop() removes last element in the list, Raises IndexError if list is empty or index is out of range print (my_list)
+    pop() removes last object in the list, Raises IndexError if list is empty or index is out of range print (my_list)
     >>> ["cat", "orange", "hello"]
     print(my_list.pop())